Before / After Photos

 Brownfield – noun.
 1. real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 2. abandoned or underutilized property that is not being redeveloped because of fears that it may be contaminated with hazardous substances.

 The Land Bank was formed by the City and County to return abandoned properties, including brownfields, to productive use.
 To do so, we work to remove impediments preventing private buyers from purchasing and redeveloping property.
 With brownfields, the unknowns are often an impediment.
 EPA Assessment Grant funds have enabled us to test brownfields and eliminate those “unknowns” about potential contamination.
+This may show potential buyers that the cost of cleanup is feasible and/or may provide the information they need to apply for grants or tax credits for cleanup.
+If simply eliminating these unknowns isn’t enough

-USEPA Brownfield Assessment Grant Project
+USEPA Brownfield Assessment Grant Projects

 USEPA brownfields assessment grant funding can be used to complete environmental assessments and cleanup/reuse planning for individual brownfield sites, as well as to complete inventories of brownfields and to conduct various forms of outreach relevant to individual sites or the grant project as a whole.